What Is Remarketing (Retargeting)?

 Facebook “static” remarketing is also similar to Google “static” remarketing.
 By placing a single piece of code called the Facebook pixel on your website, you can remarket to anyone who has visited your site, to people who have reached specific pages on your site, to people who have spent a specified amount of time viewing your website, etc.

-Using Customer Emails to Remarket on Google and Facebook
+Using Customer Emails to Target Audiences on Google and Facebook

-Advanced advertisers go a step beyond just tracking people who have been to their websites.
+Advanced advertisers go a step beyond just tracking people who have been to their websites by employing various remarketing tactics.

 You can also use your list of customer email addresses to remarket to people on the Google Display Network and Facebook.